Falling prey to dishonest movers is easy

 Professional movers will for the most part provide the following coverage options.
 Complete value protection, Assessed Value Protection, and Declared Value Protection Based on Weight.

 It is not cheap to operate and maintain a professional, licensed moving company.
 As a result, movers almost always tend to have a standard, industry rate.
 If you come across movers that are giving you a much lower rate than the competition, proceed with caution.

-Amongst many other expenses, legal movers pay property taxes, hire expert movers, and regularly service and fuel their trucks.
+Among many other expenses, legal movers pay property taxes, hire expert movers, and regularly service and fuel their trucks.
 Therefore, extremely low rates won’t help sustain a moving company.
 It’s just unrealistic!